hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/03_peak_calling_macs.md

 ### Setting up

-To run MACS2, we will first need to load the module:
+To run MACS2, we will first start an interactive session and load the MACS2 module:

-	$ bsub -Is -q interactive bash  # do this if you don't already have an interactive session going
+	$ bsub -Is -q interactive bash

 	$ module load seq/macs/2.1.0